-All UST community members are expected to treat one another with professional courtesy and
+All St. Thomas community members are expected to treat one another with professional courtesy and personal respect.

 Although no list completely encompasses all professional behaviors, we offer these guidelines from our experiences in professional schools and the business world.
 All these are supported by the general expectation of mutual respect and professionalism toward other students, faculty, and community members.

-You are expected to use UST computing resources responsibly and professionally, for academic
+You are expected to use the University of St. Thomas computing resources responsibly and professionally, for academic purposes only.

 The Graduate Programs in Software utilizes email as its main mode of communication with students.
-Therefore, UST GPS students are responsible for the information sent to their UST email account.
+Therefore, St. Thomas GPS students are responsible for the information sent to their St. Thomas email account.

 Conduct which constitutes unacceptable use under this Policy includes, but is not limited to: